MicrosoftDocs/dynamics365smb-docs/business-central/admin-outlook.md

 ## Adding the Add-ins Manually
 In some cases, the add-ins do not get added automatically to Outlook.
 Even if you or a colleague ran the assisted setup guide on behalf of the company, [!INCLUDE[d365fin](includes/d365fin_md.md)] might not show up in Outlook.
 If you experience this issue, you can add the [!INCLUDE[d365fin](includes/d365fin_md.md)] add-ins manually.

 First, you must verify that you have access to the add-ins in your Office 365 account.
-Quite simply open your Outlook in a browser, and then add `/owa/#path=/options/manageapps` to the URL in the address bar.
-This opens the **Manage add-ins** page, where you can enable [!INCLUDE[d365fin](includes/d365fin_md.md)] for your Outlook.
-Then, when you navigate back to Outlook, [!INCLUDE[d365fin](includes/d365fin_md.md)] should be available.
+Quite simply open your Outlook in a browser, got to **Settings**, and then choose **Manage add-ins**.
+This opens the **Manage add-ins** page, where you can enable [!INCLUDE[prodshort](includes/prodshort.md)] for your Outlook.
+Then, when you navigate back to Outlook, [!INCLUDE[prodshort](includes/prodshort.md)] should be available.

 Similarly in the Outlook desktop client, you can verify that [!INCLUDE[d365fin](includes/d365fin_md.md)] is listed on the **Manage Add-ins** page.

 In both cases, if [!INCLUDE[d365fin](includes/d365fin_md.md)] is still not available, you have to get the add-in manifest files.
 For more information, please contact your Office 365 administrator.

+## Using Other Email Accounts

+The add-ins are designed to be used with Office 365.
+If you use [!INCLUDE [prodshort](includes/prodshort.md)] on-premises, your administrator will know if you can use the [!INCLUDE [prodshort](includes/prodshort.md)] add-ins in Outlook.
+For more information, see [What email address can I use with [!INCLUDE[prodshort](includes/prodshort.md)]?](across-faq.md#what-email-address-can-i-use-with-) and [Features that require specific circumstances](/dynamics365/business-central/dev-itpro/features-not-implemented-on-premises#features-that-require-specific-circumstances).

 ## See Also